Coenzyme Q10: benefits, dosage, contraindications

 Bioenergetic

-Coenzyme Q10 is a powerful antioxidant that notably aids in the production of adenosine triphosphate (ATP), the molecule the body uses as an energy source.
-CoQ10 supplementation also has the ability to improve mitochondrial function.
+Coenzyme Q10 is a powerful antioxidant that is notably involved in the process of forming adenosine triphosphate (ATP), the molecule the body uses as an energy source.
+Supplementation with CoQ10 also has the ability to improve mitochondrial function. rnrn

 Usages associés